 The address lines are coupled to the inputs of latches U4 and U6 by lines LA0-LA15.
 The input to each latch is logic high if the line is driven high, and logic low if the line is driven low.
-The UUT ON signal from the Timing Section, in conjunction with the phase-two clock signal, latches the address line logic levels.
-Figure 4-4, shows the time at which the loatches operate to store the logic levels representing the state of each data line.
+The LATCH signal from the Timing Section latches the address line logic levels, at the time shown in Figure 4-4, to store the logic levels representing the state of each data line.

 At the conclusion of a UUT operation, latches U4 and U6 are separately addressed by the microprocessor.
-Address decoder U7 produces the 3000 and 6000 (addresses) signals to place the contents of the latches on the data bus, one byte at a time.
+Address decoder U7 produces the ADDLOEN and ADDHIEN signals to place the contents of the latches on the data bus, one byte at a time.
 The microprocessor compares the contents of the addressed latches with the acutal address.
-Any difference between the contents of the latches and actual address is considered on address error.
+Any difference between the contents of the latches and actual address is considered an address error.